Deontic Temporal Logic for Formal Verification of AI Ethics: Related Works

 Thus, the literature suggests that rule-based ethical theories, particularly deontology, are essential for developing trustworthy AI systems~\cite{r_25kantian}.
 However, considering the dynamic nature of AI, especially regarding fairness and explainability at a granular level, significant gaps remain.
 Our work addresses these gaps by introducing fairness and explainability at multiple granularities, including stable, transient, inherent, and retrofitted/artificial dimensions.
 These distinctions capture the evolving nature of AI and its complex decision-making processes, providing a more comprehensive approach to ethical verification.
 Furthermore, existing frameworks often overlook the impact of personal biases introduced during training and lack mechanisms to mitigate them effectively.
 To address this, we propose an iterative learning approach designed to identify and reduce the influence of personal biases in the system.
 While prior research highlights the gap between theoretical ethical reasoning and its practical application in autonomous agents~\cite{Logic-BasedEthicalPlanning}, our framework bridges this divide.
 By implementing and testing the framework in real-world AI systems such as COMPAS and Loan prediction systems, we validate its effectiveness and ensure its applicability.

 A key feature of our approach is the generation of counterexamples that illustrate how specific properties may violate system specifications.
 This not only strengthens the verification process but also provides actionable insights for refining system behavior.
 Furthermore, we leverage theorem provers to capture and validate properties derived from real-world data distributions and predictions, ensuring alignment with ethical principles under varying conditions.
-By combining theoretical rigor with practical implementation, our framework advances existing methodologies, offering significant improvements in fairness, explainability, bias mitigation, and system-level validation.
-It establishes a structured and scalable approach for analyzing and verifying the ethical considerations of AI systems, setting a foundation for future research and development in ethical AI.
+The literature survey presented in this paper provides a focused overview to contextualize the study, acknowledging the possibility of additional relevant works in the field.